MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-mam-ios.md

    For more information about adding custom apps to policies, see [App configuration policies for Intune App SDK managed apps](../apps/app-configuration-policies-managed-app.md).

-4. On the *Settings* tab, expand *Microsoft Tunnel for Mobile Application Management settings (Preview)* and configure the following.
+4. On the *Settings* tab, expand *Microsoft Tunnel for Mobile Application Management settings (Preview)* and configure the following options:

    1. Set *Use Microsoft Tunnel for MAM* to **Yes**.
    1. For *Connection name*, specify a user facing name for this connection, like *mam-tunnel-vpn*.
    1. Next, select **Select a Site**, and choose one of your Microsoft Tunnel Gateway sites.
 If you haven’t configured a Tunnel Gateway site, see [Configure Microsoft Tunnel](../protect/microsoft-tunnel-configure.md).
-   1. If your app requires a trusted certificate, select **Root Certificate** and then select a trusted certificate profile to use.
+   1. If your app requires a trusted certificate, select **Root Certificate**, and then select a trusted certificate profile to use.

    > [!NOTE]
    > MAM Tunnel for iOS doesn’t use the following: